AmBAR

 The American Business Association of Russian-Speaking Professionals (AmBAR) is a non-profit organization founded to support the Russian-speaking professional community in the United States.
-The organization's headquarters is located in Palo Alto, California.
+The organization's headquarters are located in Palo Alto, California.

 History

-The AmBAR was founded in 2002 by a group of experienced technology entrepreneurs and business professionals from the Silicon Valley companies and venture capital firms such as Sun Microsystems, Intel Capital, and Draper Fisher Jurvetson.
+The AmBAR was founded in 2002 by a group of experienced technology entrepreneurs and business professionals from Silicon Valley companies and venture capital firms such as Sun Microsystems, Intel Capital, and Draper Fisher Jurvetson.

 Membership

-In November 2011, AmBAR group on LinkedIn counted over 2000 members.
+In November 2011, the AmBAR group on LinkedIn counted over 2000 members.
 People who associate themselves with AmBAR are entrepreneurs, engineers, marketers, lawyers, finance specialists, venture capitalists, angel investors, as well as representatives of many other fields.